UBC-MDS/DSCI524_Text_Analyzer_19/README.md

 ## License

-`txtanalyzer` was created by Quanhua Huang, Adrian Leung, Anna Nandar, Colombe Tolokin.
+`messageanalyzer` was created by Quanhua Huang, Adrian Leung, Anna Nandar, Colombe Tolokin.
 It is licensed under the terms of the MIT license.

 ## Credits

-`txtanalyzer` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`messageanalyzer` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).